census-instrumentation/opencensus-website/content/stats.md

 aggregation methods set by the user cumulatively.
 All recorded measurements is broken down by user-provided [tag](/tags) keys.

-Several aggregation method are supported:
+Following aggregation methods are supported:

 * **Count**: The count of the number of measurement points.
 * **Distribution**: Histogram distribution of the measurement points.